PATRIC3/p3_docs/docroot/cli_tutorial/cli_installation.rst

     This package is uninstallable
     Dependency is not satisfiable: libanyevent-perl

 there are a couple possibilities.
-First, on Ubuntu the PATRIC package requires the Universe repository to be enabled.
+First, on Ubuntu the BV-BRC package requires the Universe repository to be enabled.
 This can be done in the user interface.
 Open software center.
 Click on 'edit' and then 'software sources' to open the software sources window.
 Once that is open, check